Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: Satisfied Machine Ratio

 \section{Satisfied Machine Ratio}

-To properly consider the diversity of machines for VCM and enable MVS-oriented perceptual coding, we propose the concept of \textit{\textbf{SMR}}.
-The definition of SMR of an image or video frame is given as follows.
-Let $I_0$ be the original image that is compressed into several distorted variants $I_{q_1}, I_{q_2}, \ldots, I_{q_n}$, where $q_i$ denotes a certain quality level that deteriorates as $i$ increases.
-Each machine $M_j$ in the infinite set $\mathbb{M}$ containing all machines has a \textit{\textbf{satisfaction score}} to $I_{q_i}$, which is denoted by $\text{S}(M_j; I_{q_i})$ and will be described in detail soon.
+To properly address machine diversity in VCM and facilitate MVS-oriented perceptual coding, we propose the concept of \textit{\textbf{SMR}}.
+The definition of SMR is given as follows.
+Let $I_0$ be an original image or video frame compressed into several distorted variants $I_{q_1}, I_{q_2}, \ldots, I_{q_n}$, where $q_i$ denotes a specific quality that deteriorates as $i$ increases.
+Each machine $M_j$ in the machine library $\mathbb{M}$ assigns a \textit{\textbf{satisfaction score}} to $I_{q_i}$, represented by $\text{S}(M_j; I_{q_i})$ and will be described in detail soon.
 Then, the SMR of $I_{q_i}$ is calculated as

-where $T_S$ is a threshold value for satisfaction score, and $|\cdot|$ counts the number of elements in the set.
-As such, SMR statistically represents the proportion of machines satisfied with a certain level of image compression quality.
-During the SMR calculation, $T_S$ controls the strictness of how machine perception consistency is judged, which is customizable.
-A large $T_S$ indicates that the machine is satisfied with the compression quality only when its perception is very similar between the original and compressed image, which usually means a high analysis accuracy.
-And a smaller $T_S$ allows for a more noticeable variation between machine perception of the original and compressed image.
+where $T_S$ is a threshold for satisfaction score, and $|\cdot|$ counts the number of elements in the set.
+As such, SMR statistically quantifies the proportion of machines satisfied with the image compression quality.
+During the SMR calculation, $T_S$ controls the strictness of how machine perception consistency is judged.
+A high $T_S$ indicates that the machine is satisfied with the compression quality only when its perception is very similar between the original and compressed image, typically indicating high analysis accuracy.
+Conversely, a low $T_S$ allows for a greater machine perception variation.

-The computation of satisfaction scores varies for different machine analysis tasks because they have distinct objectives and measurements.
-In this work, we study SMR for two fundamental tasks, image classification and object detection.
-For the image classification task, we determine the satisfaction score function in a similar form as Eq. \eqref{eq:machine perception consistency label} in section \ref{sec:diversity of machines}, but extend it for more flexibility:
+The calculation of satisfaction scores differs across different machine vision tasks due to their unique objectives and evaluation metrics.
+In this study, we focus on SMR for two fundamental tasks: image classification and object detection.
+For image classification, the satisfaction score function is defined in a similar form as Eq. \eqref{eq:machine perception consistency label} in Section \ref{sec:machine diversity}, but is extended for more flexibility:

-where $M_j(I_{q_i})$ is the output probabilities for each category from $M_j$ given $I_{q_i}$ as input, and $\text{Top-1}(\cdot)$ and $\text{Top-}K(\cdot)$ return the set of catgory indices with top-1 and top-K probability value(s), respectively.
-When calculating the final SMR for the image classification task using Eq. \eqref{eq:smr}, $T_S$ can be set to any negative number.
-Therefore, SMR for this task represents the proportion of machines with similar category predictions on original and compressed images.
+where $M_j(I_{q_i})$ is the output probabilities for each class from $M_j$ given $I_{q_i}$ as input, and $\text{Top-1}(\cdot)$ and $\text{Top-}K(\cdot)$ return catgory indices with top-1 and top-K probability value(s), respectively.
+When calculating SMR for image classification using Eq. \eqref{eq:smr}, $T_S=1$.
+Therefore, SMR for image classification represents the proportion of machines with consistent class predictions on original and compressed images.